-so i did what any sane person would do, and decided it was time to buckle down and put some serious effort into finishing the years-in-the-making elephant that was THE ANGLE OF BEST DISTANCE before it got too unwieldy.
+I did what any sane person would do and decided it was time to buckle down and put some serious effort into finishing the years-in-the-making elephant that was THE ANGLE OF BEST DISTANCE before it got too unwieldy.

-“not so fast,” said my brain, and it started splitting off in all kinds of unanticipated directions. i ended up recording some really catchy songs, and some extended improvised experimental things too. i started thinking about trying to put the first mackenzie hall show together in some sort of CD/DVD set for the people who weren’t there. i went to work making cover art and designing inserts for more than two dozen different albums from the back catalogue, none of which had ever been given any proper packaging before. i toyed with the idea of remixing some of those older CDs where i felt i could improve the overall sound quality enough to justify the work involved. and i was writing new songs faster than i could keep up with them, and still trying to pick away at ANGLE all the while.
+“Not so fast,” said my brain, and it started splitting off in all kinds of unanticipated directions.
+I ended up recording some really catchy songs, and some extended improvised experimental things.
+I started thinking about trying to put the first Mackenzie Hall show together in some sort of CD/DVD set for the people who weren’t there.
+I went to work making cover art and designing inserts for more than two dozen different albums from the back catalogue, none of which had ever been given any proper packaging before.
+I thought about remixing some of those older CDs where I felt I could improve the overall sound quality enough to justify the work involved.
+And I was writing new songs faster than I could keep up with them, and still trying to pick away at ANGLE all the while.

-well, not really. but that goes beyond multi-tasking and slouches into the land of “biting off so much, you have to swallow without chewing first if you want to have any hope of making progress”. that’s how choking happens, man.
+Well, not really.
+But that goes beyond multi-tasking and slouches into the land of “biting off so much, you have to swallow without chewing first if you want to have any hope of making progress”.
+That’s how choking happens.

-even after i put the mackenzie hall thing on ice (because something had to give somewhere, and it’s not like the show was professionally shot anyway), i was aiming to release three different albums at once. it would have probably amounted to about seven hours of music, all told. i was also trying to line up the “reissuing” of the older CDs so all of those would be available at about the same time the three new albums were finished. i’m not sure why i felt it all had to happen at once, but it seemed right somehow.
+Even after I put the Mackenzie Hall thing on ice (because something had to give somewhere, and it wasn’t like the show was professionally recorded anyway), I was aiming to release three different albums at once.
+It would have probably amounted to about seven hours of music, all told.
+I was also trying to line up the “reissuing” of the older CDs so all of those would be available at about the same time the three new albums were finished.

 THE ANGLE OF BEST DISTANCE got thrown on the back burner when this album started to grow some serious legs, and continued to haunt and heckle me for another near-decade (it’s still shouting abuse at me right now, if you want the truth).